tus/tusd/README.md

 # tus

-A dedicated file upload server written in Go.
+A dedicated server for resumable file uploads written in Go.

 ## Roadmap